pedantic-curmudgeon/python_project_template/README.md

 *Required for use outside of GitHub Codespaces.*

-## Known Issues
+## Troubleshooting

-1. All VS Code extensions may not be fully-operational after the Dev Container is first built.
-This is related to race conditions when installing extensions in VS Code.
-There are several related issues open with Microsoft.
-To work around this issue, after the Dev Container is built, open the Command Palette and run the Developer: Reload Window command to refresh VS Code.
+If a VS Code extension is not working, open the Command Palette and run the Developer:
+Reload Window command to refresh VS Code.